LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBases.md

 1. Open the knowledge base, and click <img style="width:25px" src="img/ConvoBuilder/icon_kb_settings.png"> (Knowledge Base Menu icon) in the lower-right corner.
 2. In the Settings panel, click **KB Settings**.
 3. Specify the following:
-    * **Data source name**: Enter a new name for the knowledge base if desired.
+    * **Data source name**: Enter a new display name for the knowledge base if desired.
 Changing the name of the knowledge base doesn't require a corresponding update to a [knowledge base integration](conversation-builder-integrations-knowledge-base-integrations.html) that uses the knowledge base; the integration is tied to the knowledge base's underlying primary key, not its name.
     * **Data source type**: Read-only.
     * **Language**: Change the language if desired.
 For information on the role that the language plays, see [here](knowledge-base-overview.html#languages).
     * **Import articles from**: After you've added a knowledge base, you can't subsequently import articles from a CSV file.
 However, you can link a Google sheet to the knowledge base, but be aware that, once you [sync with the sheet](knowledge-base-knowledge-bases.html#sync-with-a-google-sheet), the contents of the knowledge base are overwritten with what's in the sheet.